 What is the relationship between the ability to reason demonstratively and the capacity to know?

 This question fuels my research, which lies at the intersection of epistemology, the history of analytic philosophy, and the philosophy of mind and language.
 In my dissertation, “Logic and Intelligibility,” I argued that the relationship between reasoning and knowing is the source of a deep disagreement in epistemology concerning the sense in which beliefs have objective content.
 I evaluated this disagreement by examining three major accounts of why any being capable of acquiring knowledge must be capable of valid inference: Frege’s constitutivism, Quine’s naturalist pragmatism, and Davidson’s interpersonal humanism.
 (The full text is available on request.)
 Two articles that evolved from this research, “Frege’s Alleged Pragmatism” (under review) and “Distinguishing W.V.
-Quine and Donald Davidson” (Journal for the History of Analytical Philosophy) are available here and here respectively.
+Quine and Donald Davidson” (Journal for the History of Analytical Philosophy) are available here and here.

-I extend my interest in explication in a second new paper, “Carnap, Explication, and Social History.”
+I extend my interest in explication in “Carnap, Explication, and Social History.”
 A.W.
 Carus has recently advocated Rudolf Carnap’s conception of explication as a tool for social epistemology.
 By replacing poorly understood concepts with ones that can be cleanly integrated into a constructed language, he maintains, agents are better positioned to resolve their disputes and declaim their knowledge.
 I examine this suggestion by applying it to 20th century debate about the social institutions of marriage and adoption.
 Against Carus, I argue that not all participants in such disputes would accept the pragmatic thrust of Carnap’s ideal of explication.
 Explication is valuable, rather, as a way of reconstructing and refining past debates, and so, of writing social history.

-Once these articles are completed, I plan to examine naturalist accounts of rule-following.
+Once I have completed these pieces, I plan to examine naturalist accounts of rule-following.
 John McDowell objects that Crispin Wright’s appeal to behavioral dispositions is an inadequate surrogate for genuine rule-following, one that creates the “illusion” of obligation.
 Gary Ebbs develops a parallel objection to what he calls Quine’s “idiolectical” conception of language, claiming that Quine cannot do justice to the way that users of a language follow linguistic rules.
 But I intend to show that Wright and Quine each have the resources to make sense of normativity.
 By providing an account of how animals evolve to share dispositions, naturalists may explain the emergence of so-called “normative behaviors” (such as dispute-resolving practices).
 Since these behaviors originate in groups rather than individuals, both McDowell’s talk of “illusion” and Ebbs’ “idiolectical” label are inappropriate: naturalists may insist that we are obliged to other members of our community.
 Beyond these immediate projects, I want to deepen the engaged form of tolerance that I believe naturalists and non-naturalists owe each other’s epistemological programs by contrasting it with the proposals of other figures from recent history (such as Rudolf Carnap’s celebrated principle of tolerance), and by drawing on the literature on the epistemology of disagreement.
 I also plan to return to the use I made of “intelligibility” in my doctoral work, with any eye to clarifying the distinction between logical and conceptual possibility.